-The Proposed Project would not result in any significant adverse impacts to socioeconomic conditions.
 The Proposed Project is compatible with the surrounding Kips Bay Science District and the First Avenue Health and Life Sciences corridor, a long-established cluster of medical facilities, academic institutions, and healthcare and life sciences businesses.
-The Final Scope of Work (FSOW) indicated that the Proposed Project would not have the potential to result in significant adverse impacts to direct or indirect residential displacement, direct business displacement, or specific industries.
+The FSOW indicated that the Proposed Project would not have the potential to result in significant adverse impacts to direct or indirect residential displacement, direct business displacement, or specific industries.
 However, the FSOW did identify that a preliminary assessment of impacts as a result of indirect business displacement due to the Proposed Project would be warranted.